svecile/Airgeddon_Notes/README.md

 #### Personal Network
 This is the type of network we are going to focus on in this presentation.
 It is the most common type of network and is what your home WiFi would be characterised as.
 It requires only a password which is in contrast to a username and password combination that is needed for enterprise networks.
 These networks are often comprised of a router and possibly some WiFi extender pods.

-For demostration pourposes in the presentation i will be using the personal hotspot on my iPhone to create a WiFi network with a weak password (password1234) and i will be connecting my old iphone 6 to it as a dummy user.
+For demostration pourposes in the presentation i will be using the personal hotspot on my iPhone to create a WiFi network with a weak password which is just "password" and i will be connecting my old iphone 6 to it as a dummy user.

 ### Network Security
 Personal WiFi networks can have different kinds of security and authentication mechanisms and which ones it has will change the way you attack it.
 The different security protocols are wired equivalent privacy (WEP), wifi protected setup (WPS), WiFi protected access (WPA/WPA2-PSK), and recently WPA3.
 WEP is very old, insecure and not really used anymore so i wont be covering it but heres a [link](https://null-byte.wonderhowto.com/how-to/hack-wi-fi-hunting-down-cracking-wep-networks-0183712/) with more information if you are curious.
 WPA3 is very new and i havent seen any routers with it yet although im sure they are out there but airgeddon has no attacks for it so i also wont be covering it.
 Most networks you will come across will be protected by WPA/WPA2 and possibly WPS and these are the protocols i will focus on.